Abdullahi Bala Lau

 Abdullahi Bala Lau, popularly known as Sheikh Balalau, is a Nigerian Islamic scholar, cleric, mufassir, and preacher.
-He is the national Chairman of the Jama'atu Izalatul Bidi'ah wa Ikamatus Sunnah, the largest Salafi movement in Nigeria, since December 2011.
+He is the national Chairman of the Jama'atu Izalatul Bidi'ah wa Ikamatus Sunnah, the largest Wahhabi movement in Nigeria, since December 2011.

 Life

 Balalau was born and raised in Lau Taraba State.

 Career

 Bala Lau is a member of the board of trustees and central working committee.

-Bala Lau is the national chairman Jama’atul Izalatul Bid’ah Wa Iqamatul Sunnah (JIBWIS) Nigeria.
+He is the national chairman Jama’atul Izalatul Bid’ah Wa Iqamatul Sunnah (JIBWIS) Nigeria.
 He became the public relations officer (P.R.O.) of the organization, at age of 19, in his home state of Taraba.
 He was appointed chief Imam of Daubeli Juma’ah mosque of Yola North.
 Following this, he became a member of JIBWIS national executive committee, National Preaching Class and chairman of the launching committee.
 Bala Lau became the deputy national chairman after the death of Sheikh Abubakar Ikara.

-On August 13 Bala Lau met — while Nigerien crisis 2023 — the president of the National Council for the Safeguard of the Homeland, Abdourahamane Tchiani in Niamey.
+On August 13 Bala Lau met — while Nigerien crisis 2023 — the president of the National Council for the Safeguard of the Homeland, Abdourahamane Tiani in Niamey.